 Now, let us get back to the point.
 There are only two types of visas into Togo:

 - Single-entry, multiple-entry tourist visa (all paid in advance).

 Here is a simple way you can apply

 Whether you are applying on arrival or in advance, make sure to visit a Togolese consulate in your home country.
 Or, you can simply use the embassy’s official website for ease of time.
 Be it that you are in a country where it is hard finding a Togoleseconsulate, an alternative today is that you use their official website to make your booking.

 With its capital, where the seat of government is at Lomé, Togo has countless sites to see, like the Lomé (popular) cathedral.

-If your mission into Togo is to view ancient drawings, paintings on the wall, and sculpture, this cathedral should be given a thought upon visiting Togo.
-That aside, there are several other interesting places to visit in Togo, like the Kalie palm-tree burst.
+If your mission in Togo is to view ancient drawings, paintings on the wall, and sculptures, this cathedral should be given a thought upon visiting Togo.
+That aside, there are several other interesting places to visit in Togo, like the Kalie palm tree burst.
 Here there are voodoo wood carvings and interesting ceramic creations.

 In Koutammakou, there is an assortment of thatch houses depicting Togo’s history, depicting where most Togolese locals live.

 With this, if you are hoping to take very indigenous pictures, this site, which gives a nostalgic feeling to the people of Togo, can be your number two spot.

 Togo Ville is where ancient documents between the German hegemony and Chiefs of Togo were made so that Germany can extend their appendages till Togo.
 An appendage is a plan to extend a nation or territory in context into another land.